 If this lockdown has been good for anyone it is our dogs, who have absolutely loved the fact that they have been around people all the time, getting belly rubs and far too much food.
 Sadly, however, with things reopening, this is going to end up becoming a thing of the past and you just know that the dogs are not going to take it very well.
 I have been through separation anxiety before with the dog and I have a roughly good idea for what I am going to do when they are struggling.
-I checked out the plan with the brilliant team at the and they were in agreement, so here is the plan.
+I checked out the plan with the brilliant team at the All Creatures Veterinary Center and they were in agreement, so here is the plan.

 I plan to get started right now, before we begin leaving the home and to do that I am going to start training the dog how to be alone, and how to be happy in his own space.
 In order to do this I am going to start by leaving in him closed in a room for around 30 minutes, and do this twice per day.
 As the weeks wear on I will up the time until we get to the 2 hour mark.
 At that point 2 hours might as well be 8 hours.